Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Revision v0.3

 * First prototype to use the SAME51 processor.
+This revision is no longer supported by firmware.

 Dimensions:
 [![Image showing the key dimensions of the Duet 3 1HCL prototype v0.3](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_dimensions_01.png =500x)](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_dimensions_01.png){target=_blank}